TheColaber/sa-esbuild/README.md

 #### Translations

-- Allow for other languages to be pulled with tx.
+- Pull translations from tx..
 Thus, it won't need to be included in the source code, and can be pulled for production builds.
-- Split up general strings to their source.
-For instance, settings page strings will go in the settings page folder in a file called `strings.ts`.
-No need for the json \_locales/en/messages file.
-Then we will send all of these strings to tx.
-- Go through extension manifests to get all addon strings and send those back to tx.
+We can't currently try this since it requires an update to how we store strings on tx :/

 #### Settings Page